-Provide clearly legible, black and white figures, with open and accessible source files of all figures Figures will be printed as delivered.
-They should therefore be clear and legible, and must meet the criteria below.
+When there are multiple figures in an article, number them.
+Preferably provide all figures with a title.
+Figures will be printed as delivered.
+They should therefore be clear and legible and must meet the criteria below.
 If not, you will be asked to redo the figures.